The Internationale: Korean translations

-Persian translation
+Persian translations

-For the first time, Abolqasem Lahouti, an Iranian poet and songwriter, translated and standardized this hymn into Persian.
+For the first time, Abolqasem Lahouti, an Iranian poet and songwriter, translated and standardized "The Internationale" into Persian.
 It was used as the official anthem of the short lived Persian Socialist Soviet Republic and one of the main anthems of the communist Tudeh Party of Iran.
+In addition, after he settled in the Soviet Union, he translated his work into Tajik.

-Portuguese translation
+Portuguese translations

-Originally translated to Iberian Portuguese by Neno Vasco in 1909 from the French version, a very similar version in Brazilian Portuguese was wildly disseminated during the general strike of 1917 by anarchists and anarcho-syndicalists.
-The main difference between the two versions is that in the third verse the Brazilian version goes "Lords, bosses, supreme chiefs" (Senhores, Patrões, chefes supremos) while the European version is "Messiah, God, supreme chiefs" (Messias, Deus, chefes supremos).
+Originally translated to Portuguese by Neno Vasco in 1909 from the French version, a similar version was wildly disseminated during the general strike of 1917 by anarchists and anarcho-syndicalists.
+A slightly modified version is used various left-wing and far-left parties in Brazil.

+Spanish translations

+There are several Spanish versions, with distinct variations but without any attribution to single authors.
+The earliest is still sung by the Spanish Communist Party but it was apparently produced around 1910, before the split between Socialist and Communist parties across Europe around 1920.
+This version is also supported by the ruling Communist Party in Cuba.
+The Mexican version, in contrast, is based on earlier versions of "The Internationale", suggesting that it dates to the Mexican Revolution.
+The Argentine version was associated with the Argentine Socialist Party from 1958 to the junta of the generals in 1976.

+In Latin America, "The Internationale" has also been translated into different indigenous languages, including Aymara, Guaraní, Nahuatl, and Quechua.

+Swahili translation

+In Kenya, "The Internationale" was translated into Swahili by the Communist Party Marxist - Kenya.
+It was declared the group's anthem during the second national congress in November 2024.
+Known as Wimbo wa Kimataifa, the Internationale, was translated by the then-party chairman, Mwandawiro Mghanga and performed by the party's band and released in a bundled album, together with other revolutionary songs and poems.

 Vietnamese translation

 "The Internationale" was first translated into Vietnamese by the founder of the Communist Party of Vietnam and the first President of modern Vietnam, Ho Chi Minh, under the pseudonym "Nguyễn Ái Quốc".
-But the current lyrics in Vietnamese were translated by the 1st and 2nd General Secretaries of the Communist Party of Vietnam, Trần Phú and Lê Hồng Phong.
+The current lyrics in Vietnamese were translated by the 1st and 2nd General Secretaries of the Communist Party of Vietnam, Trần Phú and Lê Hồng Phong.
 It was subsequently adopted by the Communist Party of Vietnam.

+Yiddish translation

+A Yiddish translation of "The Internationale" first appeared in the collection Yidishe folks-lider ('Yiddish Folk Songs') edited by Moshe Beregovski and Itzik Feffer.
+It was published in Kyiv, capital of what was then the Ukrainian Soviet Socialist Republic, in 1938.
+Judging from metaphors that the Yiddish shares with the Russian version—both have "mind" or "spirit" boiling rather than la raison tonne or "reason thunders" in the French—and the translators' location in the Soviet Union, it is likely that they were working from the Russian rather than the original French.